1. Method of payment

 5. Scheduling/Last minute requests

 I try my very best to be as accommodating as possible, and frequently take last minute requests.
-As a general rule, with exceptions for emergencies, I require two hours of notice for service requests during normal visit hours (8 AM -10:00 PM).
-For late night/early morning service requests I require 12-24 hours notice, again with some exceptions possible for emergencies.
+As a general rule, with exceptions for emergencies, I require 24 hours notice.

-A $5 fee will now be applied to same day/last minute requests.
+A $5 fee will now be applied to requests scheduled less than 24 hours in advance.

 I encourage clients to check my availability calendar before requesting visits for overnights.